 Father of five Danny, from Northfield, has been a refuse collector at Birmingham City Council for 13 years, so the hard work required to succeed in the challenge is not in question!
-For the past year he’s been preparing himself by running, plenty of hiking/flying with a heavy glider bag and an Acro course to enhance his skills.
+For the past year he’s been preparing himself for the September adventure by running, plenty of hiking/flying with a heavy glider bag and an Acro course to enhance his skills.

 He will be joining other members of the not-for-profit organisation Wings of Kilimanjaro, who annually host the charity event of climbing Tanzania’s iconic mountain.
 Their expertise has enabled many to experience one of the seven summits of the world at it’s most beautiful whilst raising thousands of pounds and changing peoples lives for their charity partner WorldServe.